-While we have seen many changes in the past couple of years due to the pandemic, the commitment of our Exhibitors has remained as strong today as it was at our first fair in 1877.
-A great deal of time and thought has gone into producing this new Prize Book and it is our hope that you find some new and interesting changes that appeal to you, our Exhibitors.
+While we have seen many changes in the last few years with the pandemic, changes in livestock showing and governmental regulations that have come into play, our commitment to hosting the Fair remains just as strong as it was back when we hosted our first Fair in 1877.
+Our exhibitors have continued to amaze us with awesome exhibits and contributions to enhancing the Fair in today's standards.

+A great deal of time and thought has gone into producing this new Prize Book for 2024.
+It is our hope that you find some new and interesting changes that appeal to you, our exhibitors and potentially new exhibitors as well.